ajam2617/Codex/README.md

 * mySQL2

-_This Full stack site should be run in Node and requires npm installs for all resouces listed above_
+_This Full stack site can be run in Node and requires npm installs for all resouces listed above_

 # :pushpin: To Do List :pushpin:
 - [x] use _Node_ and _Express_ Web Server